The creepy horror of Little Nightmares 2 includes shoes, bodies and a cabin full of NOPE

 Hunter killer

 It all leads to a tense escape from the hunter, dodging shotgun blasts by hiding behind boxes.
 You also have to avoid his searching torchlight in long grass, or by putting your head under the surface of a thick, sludgy brown stream.
 It may not be water.
-The super dark resolution to all this sees the two children trapped in a shed and struggling to point a shotgun taller than both of them combined at the door as the hunter smashes his way in.
-There’s a brutally unpleasant bluntness to the deafening gun blast and whistling silence that follows.
-He’s probably dead, but who knows for sure?
 The final teaser sting for the demo sees the children finalizing their escape by floating across the water on an old door - only to see the distorted and deformed tower blocks of a strange city loom out of the fog.

 As 30-minute tasters go it’s a solid start but I really hope what comes next leans more into the twisted Ghibli vibe of the first game, over the more obvious ‘serial killer in the woods’ set-up of the intro.
 The first game crafted a deeply unsettling vibe from fairly ordinary locations gone wrong that had far more impact because it avoided immediately obvious horror tropes.
 The half-melted mounds of fat that were the cleaver-wielding chefs, or the impossibly long arms and fingers of the Janitor, blinded by his own skin slipping loose from his skull, were amazing encounters because they were unexpected.
 While the opening here is still dark and interesting, it doesn’t quite feel as imaginative.
 But it is only the first 30-ish minutes though so there’s plenty of time for things to get nasty which, in the best possible way, I hope they do.